Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 TESTED with RaspiOS 32bit BOOKWORM, and TRIXIE 64bit

-On the USB sticks the format must be /Artist Name/Album Name/Track Names
+On the USB sticks the format must be/media/USERNAME/USBNAME/Artist Name/Album Name/Track Names

 on the sd card under /home/USERNAME/Music/Artist Name/Album Name/Track Names